-In addition to the transfer credit regulations noted above, a currently enrolled undergraduate student who intends to transfer credit from another institution after matriculation at Sage must file with the Registrar the Transfer Credit Approval Form (available in Self Service - Student Planning - Academics menu).
+In addition to the transfer credit regulations noted above, a currently enrolled undergraduate student who intends to transfer credit from another institution after matriculation at Sage must file with the Registrar the Transfer Credit Approval Form (available in Self Service - Student Planning -Academics menu).
 No credit will be transferred without prior department approval, nor will credit transfer for coursework with a grade below a "C-".
 Please note that course grades from other institutions do not transfer; only credits do.
 If approved, transfer credits are expected to be completed during winter or summer breaks.
 Completing external transfer credits while also attending full-time classes at Russell Sage College is not recommended therefore approval may limit the number of credits or not be granted.

-Before registering elsewhere to take a transfer course students must: obtain permission of their faculty advisor (major) and submit the online Transfer Credit Approval Request Form (also available in Self Service - Academics Menu).
-In some cases, verification of course equivalence (for courses not previously transferred to Sage) from the director of the program in which the course would be offered at Sage is needed.
+Before registering elsewhere to take a transfer course students must: obtain permission of their faculty advisor (major) and submit the online Transfer Credit Approval Request Form [Form].
+The form is also available in the Self Service - Academics Menu.